This is the latest news, events, and recent cool projects page. This is where I'll post all the newest stuff I'm doing and the latest happenings.

 This door is original and it's old. it's a truck door off a late 1920's to 1930's

 Ford possibly.
 The paint on the door is

 What's not old is the sign.
 I painted this sign onto this door and was able to figure out a way to mask off the rusty spots to preserve them under the lettering.
 After

 techniques to make the sign look absolutely authentic.

 Also, the font style is vintage.
 Back in the day there were no computers and digital font libraries.
-It was up to each sign painter to know his fonts, and each one had their own style.
-Every sign painter had their own way of designing letters and many times it was easy to figure out who painted what based on the little details of their individual "handwriting' and brush handling skills.
+It was up to each sign painter to know their fonts, and each one had their own style.
+Every sign painter had their own way of designing letters and many times it was easy to figure out who painted what based on the little details of their individual "handwriting" and brush handling skills.

 A new direction in signage.

 Recently, I got an opportunity to build a full on neon marquis box sign for a special client.